5 minute read

 Good oral health is essential for more than just a bright smile.
-Some studies are showing links between gum disease and serious problems like heart disease and cancer.
+An increasing number of studies are showing links between gum disease and serious problems like autoimmune disorders, dementia, heart disease and cancer.

 First, not all mouthwashes are created equal.
 You can split mouthwashes into two main groups — cosmetic and therapeutic.